commit

 git shadow commit -m "feat(auth): implement login flow"

-You can prefix a commit message with [MEMORY] to mark it as a local-only commit.
-These commits will never be cherry-picked to the public branch when you run publish.
+You can use any commit message with [MEMORY] to create a local-only commit.
+These commits will never be cherry-picked to the public branch when you run feature publish.

 git shadow commit -m "[MEMORY] add AI context for authentication module"